-The IFAB has approved a strategy for 2017-22 to examine and consider proposed changes to see if they will benefit the game.
-This will involve focusing on three important areas:
+The IFAB's 'play fair!' strategy for 2017-22 was established to examine and consider proposed changes to see if they will benefit the game.
+It has been well-received throughout the football world and there has been strong approval of its focus on three important areas:

-· Fairness and integrity

-• will the proposed change strengthen the game's fairness and integrity on the field of play?

-· Universality and inclusion

-- will the proposed change benefit football at all levels throughout the world? - will the proposed change encourage more people from all backgrounds and abilities to take part in and enjoy football?

-· The growth of technology

-• will the proposed change have a positive impact on the game?
+- Fairness and integrity - will the proposed change strengthen the game's fairness and integrity on the field of play? - Universality and inclusion - will the proposed change benefit football at all levels throughout the world? - will the proposed change encourage more people from all backgrounds and abilities to take part in and enjoy football? - The growth of technology - will the proposed change have a positive impact on the game?

-In the coming months, The IFAB, working with its expert panels, will consult widely on a number of important Law-related topics, including:
+During 2018/19, The IFAB, working with its expert panels, will continue to consult widely on a number of important Law-related topics, including:

 - Player behaviour, with special focus on:

 - the role of the captain

 - measures to tackle time-wasting

-- · effective playing time

-- $\bullet\,$ A potentially fairer system of taking kicks from the penalty mark
+- A potentially fairer system of taking kicks from the penalty mark

-- Potential use of red cards for non-playing members in the technical area
+- Potential use of red and yellow cards for non-playing members in the technical area

 - Handball

+- Offside